Starting price: $699

 A big part of the appeal of the Galaxy S20 FE was its price — it debuted at a $300 discount from the Galaxy S20.
 But after cutting prices on the Galaxy S21 lineup last year, Samsung had a harder time offering the Galaxy S21 FE for that substantial a discount from its main flagships.

 The Galaxy S21 FE starts at $699 in the U.S. That's $100 less than the Galaxy S21's debut price from last spring; depending on the Galaxy S21 deals available, you may even be able to find last year's flagship for less.
-Unless Samsung raises the price for the upcoming Galaxy S22 — and it's a possibility according to at least one rumor — the Galaxy S21 FE won't cost that much less from Samsung's newer flagship.
+The Galaxy S22 retains the S21's $799 starting price, so there's not a huge price difference between that phone and the Galaxy S21 FE.

-The Galaxy S21 FE went on sale January 11.
-The phone is available through both carriers and retailers as well as through its own online store.
-AT&T, T-Mobile and Verizon all announced plans to sell the phone, with discounts available as the phone launches if you've got a device to trade-in.
-Our guide on where to buy the Samsung Galaxy S21 FE includes information about those deals.
+After going on sale in January, the Galaxy S21 FE is available through both carriers and retailers as well as through Samsung's own online store.
+AT&T, T-Mobile and Verizon all sell the phone Our guide on where to buy the Samsung Galaxy S21 FE includes information about any Galaxy S21 FE deals.

 If you plan on buying the S21 FE, make sure you pick up one of the best Samsung Galaxy S21 FE cases to protect your investment.